 - Since I believe that the CBO's accuracy at predicting the future with their reports are very high, and conservatives who question them are disingenuous, I do not believe that total government expenditures on health care will rise by more than $90 billion a year + [the health care CPI x current expenditures] + the annual cost of the doctor fix.

 - Since I have frequently cited international mortality and infant mortality figures as an example of the failure of the American health care system, I expect that within 10 years of implementing this plan, we will have begun to substantially close the gap between the US and other developed nations with better mortality statistics.
 I believe that this plan will ultimately reduce the mortality gap by at least a third within 25 years, and virtually eliminate it within 50 years.

 I doubt that many people want to take the maximalist position, because, well, the universe is messy.
-I don't either, which is why I didn't make it.
+I don't either, which is why I didn't take it.
 I don't think we know how many people die every year from lack of health insurance.
 I think the number is probably smaller than Urban, because I expect the pressure from the unobserved variable bias to be upward.
 But I could be wrong.
 Further than that, I am unwilling to say.